mk-dnd/obsidian/MK D&D/List of Questions.md

 - [ ] What does the kingdom look like?
 	- [ ] How big is it?
+		- [ ] 3-4 regions?
+Lake, mountain, forrest, pooptown
+		- [ ] Names for each region
 	- [ ] What's their main crop, resource, export
 - [ ] Landlocked, lake, river, coastal, badlands, volcanic,
 - [ ] Did any past calamity happen that may change their culture or society